gautamdhameja/medium-2-md/readme.md

 ### Image Download

 When using the `-i` or `--images` flag, the images are downloaded into a sub-directory called `img` inside the output directory.
-If this `img` directory does not already exist, it will be created.
-If it already exists, the downloaded images will be saved inside the existing directory.
-The image elements in the converted markdown files will link to their respective local paths from the `img` sub-directory.
+If this `img` directory does not already exist, it is created.
+If it already exists, the downloaded images are saved inside the existing directory.
+The image elements in the converted markdown files link to their respective local paths from the `img` sub-directory.

 ## Dependencies